How to deliver goods in 2018

 Japan also faces a similar problem.
 For the first time in twenty-seven years, carrier services had to raise prices.
 It happened because current staff could no longer cope with a growing number of e-commerce parcels.

-The good news is that carrier companies must now improve their labour conditions and raise salaries in order to attract enough manpower.
+The good news is that carrier companies must now improve their labor conditions and raise salaries in order to attract enough manpower.

 In general, a delivery subscription is a good way to appease customers whilst improving brand loyalty rates.